 It was pretty shocking to deploy and to be one of the first to leave was even more unexpected.
 She said there was a lot of learning as you went and making due with what you had.
 Luckily, they deployed with their vehicles and were very fortunate to have their trucks.
 So many other people did not deploy with vehicles.

-Her unit was small and made up of people who grew up together so she described it like the Brady Bunch going to war.
-She said there were sibling rivalry and other squabbles, but they were also a tight-knit group.
+Her unit was small and made up of people who grew up together.
+She described it like the Brady Bunch going to war.
+She said there were sibling rivalry and other squabbles.
+But they were also a tight-knit group.
 But the six girls were often given the hard jobs that no one wanted to do and none of the guys were willing to help them put up their tent so it caused animosity between the group.

 Learning to use a Reverse Osmosis Water Purification Unit